Notable People

 He helped make Team Israel's baseball identity feel legitimate

 MLB's 2025 report on Kremer's commitment to pitch for Israel in the 2026 World Baseball Classic is the cleanest official source for the national-team side of the story.
-It notes that he had already been a crucial part of Israel's pitching staff for years, including the 2016 WBC qualifiers, the 2017 tournament, and the 2023 event.
+It notes that he had already been a key part of Israel's pitching staff for years, including the 2016 WBC qualifiers, the 2017 tournament, and the 2023 event.
 Kremer himself said that every time he got to wear the uniform, he loved being around players who felt similar to him.

 That matters for Jewish baseball culture in the United States too.
 For decades, the standard reference points were old names and old memories.
 Kremer helped pull the conversation forward.